-We are consulting on how to set maximum prices that exempt sellers may charge embedded network customers.
+We are reviewing how maximum prices that exempt sellers may charge embedded network customers are set.

 Maximum electricity prices for embedded networks and other exempt sellers review 2020

 Submissions to our consultation paper close10 March 2020

 Some electricity sellers are exempt from requiring a retail licence to provide electricity and related services.
 This includes some suppliers of electricity to embedded networks.